 Crave InfoTech Unveils AI-Driven Modernization Suite to Accelerate Enterprise Adoption of SAP S/4HANA and BTP

-Crave InfoTech unveils AI-powered capabilities for clean-core modernization, hybrid integration, access governance, and digital supply chain efficiency.EDISON, NJ, UNITED STATES, December 1, 2025 /EINPresswire.com/ -- Crave InfoTech has announced a major expansion of its AI-led modernization suite, introducing new capabilities across code modernization, migration automation, hybrid integration, unified access governance, and digital supply chain transformation.
+Crave InfoTech introduces new AI-driven tools for clean-core modernization, hybrid integration, access governance, and supply chain efficiency.EDISON, NJ, UNITED STATES, December 1, 2025 /EINPresswire.com/ -- Crave InfoTech has announced a major expansion of its AI-led modernization suite, introducing new capabilities across code modernization, migration automation, hybrid integration, unified access governance, and digital supply chain transformation.

 This strengthened portfolio positions Crave among the select SAP partners offering a truly end-to-end, AI-powered modernization pathway for global enterprises operating across hybrid and multi-cloud environments.